NotePlan/plugins/jgclark.DashboardReact/_Architecture-How_Stuff_Works.md

 This is the hook that handles interactive processing of all items in a section
 - Section.jsx:
     - Every section with items gets the button
-    - clicking the button calls handleProcessTasksClick() which sets reactSettings.interactiveProcessing to the name of the section clicked -- a truthy value
+    - clicking the button calls handleInteractiveProcessingClick() which sets reactSettings.interactiveProcessing to an object with details (type TInteractiveProcessing)
     - useInteractiveProcessing is loaded by Section.jsx
 - useInteractiveProcessing
     - Has effects that monitor reactSettings looking for reactSettings.interactiveProcessing having been set